swapnilmr2/salesforce-iam-flows/README.md

 Navigate to your app, either on Heroku or locally (via https://localhost:8081).
 Go to the flow you're interested in, read the description and click the Launch button to execute.

+## Step 4
+SAML Assertion Flow : Before starting this flow, make sure you go to https://axiomsso.herokuapp.com/RequestSamlResponse.action to generate a SAML response.
+Paste the plain-text version in a file at /data/authFlows.json",